Subscription Modal Banner

 InstaPay is an electronic service that lets you instantly transfer money from your bank or e-wallet to another.
 It’s readily available in partner banks and e-wallets’ mobile apps.
 It’s a safe and reliable retail payment system, especially for real-time, low-value fund transfer transactions.

 This tremendous growth of InstaPay is attributed mainly to Filipinos’ increased usage of online banking and e-money transactions when shopping online, paying bills, sending domestic remittances, and making other low-value payments.
-Suffice it to say, more and more Filipinos are using InstaPay for their daily financial transactions.
+Suffice it to say, more and more Filipinos now use InstaPay for their daily financial transactions.

 How Does InstaPay Work?